murphygroup/CellSegmentationEvaluator/README.md

 # Cell Segmentation Evaluator: evaluation of cell segmentation methods without reference segmentations
 Haoran Chen and Robert F. Murphy and Ted Zhang\
 Carnegie Mellon University\
-V1.3 Nov 23, 2023
+V1.3.1 Dec 10, 2023

 ## Cell segmentation evaluation approach
-This package implements an approach for cell segmentation evaluation (CSE) without relying upon comparison to annotations from humans.
+This package implements an approach for cell segmentation evaluation (CSE) that does not rely upon comparison to annotations from humans.
 For this, we defined a series of segmentation quality metrics that can be applied to multichannel fluorescence images.
 We calculated these metrics for 11 previously-described segmentation methods applied to 2D images from 4 multiplexed microscope modalities covering 5 tissues.
-Using principal component analysis to combine the metrics we defined an overall cell segmentation quality score.
+Using principal component analysis to combine the metrics, we defined an overall cell segmentation quality score.

 We also enhanced this tool by defining similar and new metrics to support 3D cell segmentations.